swcarpentry/DEPRECATED-bc/novice/shell/05-script.md

 > history | tail -5
 > history | tail -5 | colrm 1 7
 > ~~~
+>
+> The `colrm` may not be installed on every computer, and specifically on Windows computers.
+> `cut` and `awk` are two other tools that can achieve a similar purpose.

 In practice, most people develop shell scripts by running commands at the shell prompt a few times to make sure they're doing the right thing,